 PREP: Chop the veggies.
 Remove the beef from the packaging.
 If you are going to use the spice packet, be sure you don’t throw it away!

 Step 1: Place the onions in the bottom of a slow cooker and add the smashed garlic cloves.
-Then sit the beef on top of the onions and garlic.

-Step 2: Combine the beer, vinegar, water, and sugar in a small bowl.
+Step 3: Combine the beer, vinegar, water, and sugar in a small bowl.
 Pour over top of the corned beef.
-Mix the seasonings together and sprinkle over the meat.

 Pro Tip: Adding vegetables mid-way through cooking keeps them from overcooking and getting mushy.